atahanuz/spotify-translator/readme.md

 ## Usage

-That's it!
-Run the application.
+Run the app.py, that's it!
 You should see the GUI application, which will stay open until closed and will show translated lyrics of each song in real-time.
 Yes it is as simple as running a single .py file, weren't you supposed to clone 5 Github repos and launch 3 Docker containers? 😂

 <table>
   <tr>